tomaskraus/loose-string-test/README.md

 const input = `[1, 2, 3,
 4, 5, 6]`;
 createLoosePattern(input); //=> '[1, 2, 3, 4, 5, 6]'

-createLoosePattern(input, 5); //=> '[1, 2 ...'
+// we can limit the length of a pattern body createLoosePattern(input, 5); //=> '[1, 2 ...'
 ```